Goodna railway station

-Goodna railway station is located on the Main line in Queensland, Australia.
-It serves the Ipswich suburb of Goodna.
-It opened in 1874 at the same time the line opened.
+Goodna is a railway station operated by Queensland Rail on the Ipswich/Rosewood line.
+It opened in 1874 and serves the Ipswich suburb of Goodna.
+It is a ground level station, featuring one island platform with two faces.

+History

 Goodna is served by City network services operating from Caboolture and Bowen Hills to Ipswich and Rosewood.

 The station underwent repair work in 2011 to compensate flood damage to signalling and station amenities after the platform became completely submerged underwater during the 2011 floods.

-Services
+Platforms and services

 Goodna is served by trains operating to and from Ipswich and Rosewood.
 Most city-bound services run to Caboolture and Nambour, with some morning peak trains terminating at Bowen Hills.
 Some afternoon inbound services on weekdays run to Kippa-Ring.
 Goodna is twenty minutes from Ipswich and 36 minutes on an all-stops train from Central.